adavarski/Hetzner-Case-Study/README.md

 GitLab can be integrated (add existing k8s cluster) with Kubernetes and can be run inside k8s or on CloudVM/Dedicated Server.

-- (GitLab example) : Integrate k8s cluster with GitLab (GitOps) & Deploy in-Cluster GitLab for K8s Development HOWTO (Developing for Kubernetes with k3s+GitLab): https://github.com/adavarski/k3s-GitLab-development
+- (GitLab example) : Integrate k8s cluster with GitLab (GitOps) & Deploy in-Cluster GitLab for K8s Development HOWTO (Developing for Kubernetes with k3s+GitLab): https://github.com/adavarski/k3s-GitLab-development && https://github.com/adavarski/GitLab-microservices-k8s

 - (Jenkins example): https://github.com/adavarski/jenkins-dev-environment & https://github.com/adavarski/PostGUI-k8s-demo & etc.

-### See [CI_CD](https://github.com/adavarski/Hetzner-Case-Study/tree/main/CI_CD) for CI/CD infrastructure & pipelines.

 Note: GitOps

 New concepts like GitOps aim to completely manage the active configuration state directly with Git.
 GitOps, a process popularized by Weaveworks, is another trending concept within the scope of Kubernetes CI/CD.
 GitOps involves the use of applications reacting to git push events.
 GitOps focuses primarily on Kubernetes clusters matching the state described by configuration (www.weave.works/technologies/gitops/ ; www.gitops.tech/) residing in a Git repository.
 On a simplistic level, GitOps aims to replace kubectl apply with git push.
 Popular and well-supported GitOps implementations include ArgoCD, Flux, and Jenkins X, GitLAb.
 GitLab k8s integration supports GitOps.

 GitOps, a process popularized by Weaveworks, is another trending concept within the scope of Kubernetes CI/CD.
 GitOps involves the use of applications reacting to git push events.
 GitOps focuses primarily on Kubernetes clusters matching the state described by configuration residing in a Git repository.
 On a simplistic level, GitOps aims to replace kubectl apply with git push.
 Popular and well-supported GitOps implementations include GitLab, ArgoCD, Flux, and Jenkins X. Argo CD (GitOps): We can configure argo to run deployments for us instead of kubectl apply -f.

+### Note: See [CI_CD](https://github.com/adavarski/Hetzner-Case-Study/tree/main/CI_CD) folder for CI/CD infrastructure & pipelines.

 ### Appendix_1: k3s-based Kubernetes development cluster on Hetzner Cloud (private network)